HIGH EXECUTIVE BOARD

 The President of the Yale College Council is charged with developing a vision for YCC and leading its operations.
 As president of the student body, he or she serves as the primary liaison between students and Yale's administration.
 The President meets on a regular basis with the University President, Dean of Yale College, and other University officials.
 In addition to these responsibilities, the president represents Yale's undergraduates to persons or groups outside of the University whenever such representation is called for.

 The Vice President is responsible for recruitment, elections, project assignment to representatives, and committee and team oversight.
 The Vice President also leads the Management Board, the Council of Representatives, and meets with key University officials.
-Additionally, he or she serves as the liaison between the YCC and University Standing Committees as well as the primary manager of the Academics, Student Life, and University Service Directors.
+Additionally, he or she serves as the liaison between the YCC and University Standing Committees as well as the primary manager of the Policy Branch.

 The YCC Academics Director oversees projects in the areas of academic offerings, policies and regulations, and calendars.
 He or she serves as the YCC's liaison with chairs of academic departments, the Yale Undergraduate Career Services, and Center for Professional and International Experiences (CIPE).